On Seidel representation in quantum K-theory of Grassmannians: Introduction

 By more careful but a bit tedious analysis for $Gr(3, n)$, we obtain a further application as follows, and refer to \textbf{Theorem \ref{thmQLRforGr3n}} for detailed descriptions. \begin{thm} In $QK(Gr(3, n))$, for any partitions $\lambda, \mu, \nu$ and degree $d$, we have with precise descriptions of partitions $\tilde\lambda, \tilde\mu, \tilde \nu$, except for a few cases for which a formula of $N_{\lambda, \mu}^{\nu, d}$ with manifestly alternating positivity can be provided directly. \end{thm} We therefore obtain a quantum Littlewood-Richardson rule for $QK(Gr(3, n))$, thanks to Buch's classical Littlewood-Richardson rule for $K(Gr(k, n))$ \cite{Buch}.
 As a direct consequence of our reduction and the well-known alternating positivity \cite{Buch,Brio} for the Littlewood-Richardson coefficients for $K(Gr(k, n))$, we obtain the following. \begin{cor} In $QK(Gr(3, n))$, for any partitions $\lambda, \mu, \nu$ and degree $d$, we have $(-1)^{|\lambda|+|\mu|+|\nu|+nd}N_{\lambda, \mu}^{\nu, d}\geq 0$. \end{cor} {The conjecture on the positivity of the structure constants \cite[Conjecture 5.10]{BuMi} was recently proved for minuscule Grassmannians and quadric hypersurfaces by Buch, Chaput, Mihalcea and Perrin with a geometric method \cite{BCMP22}.} The above corollary provides an alternative proof of the conjecture in the special case $Gr(3, n)$.
+We remark that the case $Gr(2, n)$ is trivial in the sense that the quantum product of general Schubert classes are directly reduced to the classical product of two special Schubert classes by Seidel operators.
+For $Gr(k, n)$ with $k>3$, quite a few quantum Littlewood-Richardson coefficients cannot be reduced to classical ones by using all the known symmetries, even for the quantum cohomology.

 The present paper is organized as follows.
 In section 2, we review Seidel representation for $QH^*(X)$.
 In section 3, we review basic facts on quantum $K$-theory of $X$.
 In section 4, we study projected Gromov-Witten varieties and provide a direct proof of Seidel representation on $QK(X)$.
 We give applications of Seidel representations in the rest.
 In section 5, we reprove the $K$-theoretic quantum Pieri rule by Buch and Mihalcea.
 In section 6, we prove Theorem \ref{mainthm1} and show quantum-to-classical for certain structure constants of higher degree.
 Finally in section 7, we provide a quantum Littlewood-Richardson rule for $QK(Gr(3, n))$.
 We remark that sections 6 and 7 are purely of combinatorial nature, which are self-contained after assuming little background on $QK(X)$ together with the quantum Pieri rule.